 • Safety of the deposited money;

-• Delivery of money at their home town at regular interval;
+• Delivery of money at their home town at a regular interval;

 • Irregular deposit scheme;

-• Low transaction cost (in terms of travelling and timing cost);
+• Low transaction cost (in terms of traveling and timing cost);

 • Convenient operating time (other than their working time);